USS REPOSE

 1900.

 He was fifteen years older than my father, and was like a grandfather to me.
 He used to get invited to a dinner every evening by high-ranking and/or wealthy people.
 Whenever I was hungry for good food, I used to go to his office just before the dinner time.
-Then he took me with him the dinner.
+Then he took me with him to the dinner.
 I think I knew how to live even in Korea.

-In 1885, Horace Underwood went to Korea as the first
+World War II. - In 1885, Horace Underwood went to Korea as the first

 Presbyterian missionary from the United States.
 My grandfather